microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/05-scaling-plan.md

 2. Set up a scaling automation and assign it to the multi-session host pool with respect to the following requirements:
     - Standard office hours are from 8 am to 6 pm from Monday to Friday
     - Peak hours are between 9 am and 5 pm from Monday to Friday
+    - The load balancing algorithm should first allocate all the users to one host pool until the maximum amount of sessions per host pool is reached
-    - One VM should be turned on at any time - the other ones can be deallocated
+    - At least 25% of available session capacity should be turned on at any time, even outside the standard office hours - the other ones can be deallocated
-    - Maximum of 1 session per CPU
+    - During ramp up at least 50% of the available session capacity should be turned on
-    - If 75% of the current session capacity are reached during peak time, a further host pool should be turned on
+    - If 75% of the current session capacity is reached during peak time, a further session host pool should be turned on
-    - During ramp down only VMs with no active or disconnected session should be deallocated
+    - During ramp down a new host pool should be turned on only if all the session capacity is used.
+Furthermore, only VMs with no active or disconnected session should be deallocated and no users should be forced to log off.
     - Keep in mind that the scaling plan has to be in the same time zone as the host pool that it should be applied on

 ## Success Criteria